tylerneylon/small_notes/mind_model/mind_model.md

 # Introspection

-Introspection is an awareness of your internal experiences --- your thoughts and feelings.
+Introspection is an awareness of your internal experiences --- of your thoughts and feelings.
 If we're playing chess, and you make a move, you can explain your thinking behind that move.

 Thoughts and feelings can exist without awareness of them.
 I suspect dogs can think to solve problems, such as how to get at some food they want.
-But I'd also guess they don't think about their own thoughts.
+But I'd also guess they don't think about their own thoughts; that's an example of thought without introspection.
-There are also examples within human minds of some simple kind of reasoning happening beyond our awareness.
+There are also examples within human minds of some simple kinds of reasoning happening beyond our awareness.
 If you close your eyes and hold up two books of clearly different weights, you immediately know which one is heavier without having to think about it.
-Our brain performs some computations without us having insight into those computations.
+Our brain figures something out without us having insight into the work done to come to that conclusion.

-Let's see how the mind model can accommodate awareness of its own thoughts.
+But humans can often answer questions like: What was your thinking behind that?
+So humans have introspection, and I have a little more work to do to explain why this mind model could meaingfully reply to such a question.

 As a warm-up, if I were to ask the mind model to remind me of the last three moves in a chess game we were playing, it could perform a lookup in the recent memory module and give me the answer.
-Well, introspection can work in the same way if thoughts themselves are treated as part of the story memory.
+Introspection can work in the same way if thoughts themselves are treated as part of the story memory.

 I can spell this out in more detail: Story memory is a record of what's been happening.
-The obvious story are the sequences of events in the outside world.
+The obvious stories are the sequences of events in the outside world.
-But keep in mind that what is received by the recent memory module is an internal vector representation that came out of the action model, and was further filtered by the emotional state.
+But keep in mind that what's received by the recent memory module is an internal vector representation that came out of the action model, and was further filtered by the emotional state.
 So, even for external events, what's really being stored is the mind's own interpretation of those events.
 Instead of